nickcherry/angular-custom-select/README.md

 ### Or download it from GitHub

 In the `/dist` directory, you'll find `angular-custom-select.min.js`.
-Download [that file](dist/angular-custom-select.min.js) and add it to your project.
+Download [that file](dist/angular-custom-select.min.js) and include it in your project.

 ## How do I use it?